yuinab/ds2002-dp2/README.md

 - complete documents have been imported into your collection
 - complete documents could not be imported
 - corrupted documents exist in the fileset

+This file can be manually calculated and populated.
+Your code does need to output this file.

 Note the number of records for each category in the file named `count.txt` and commit it to your repository.